Daniel-F-Garcia/variable-names/README.md

 # variable-names

-A collection of terms that are useful when naming variables
+A collection of terms that are useful when naming variables.
+See also https://unbug.github.io/codelf

 ## Keys